Afton Alps

-Afton Alps is a ski area, which hosts a collection of ski and snowboard trails, located along the St. Croix River in the northeast corner of Denmark Township, Washington County, south of Afton, Minnesota in the United States.
+Afton Alps is a ski area owned by Vail Resorts which hosts a collection of ski and snowboard trails, located along the St. Croix River in the northeast corner of Denmark Township, Washington County, south of Afton, Minnesota in the United States.

 There are nearly 300 acre skiable at Afton Alps.
 The ski hill has 350 ft of vertical drop.
 The Alps utilizes an extensive snowmaking system for maintaining the slopes during the winter months.
 There are a total of 36 trails with 15 chairlifts, three conveyor lifts (including one tubing lift), and a double-sided rope tow in the Landing Zone Terrain Park.
 There are five chalets, including the Meadows Chalet, the Highlands Chalet, the Alpine Chalet, Landing Zone (also has a Yurt) and the Alps Chalet (Main Chalet).
-Afton Alps' winter season runs mid-November through mid-March.

-On December 6, 2012 it was announced that Afton Alps has been sold to Vail Resorts of Colorado.

-Activities

-The following are activities included at Afton Alps:
+History